British Racing’s Disappointing Whip Report

 When we picture scenes of animal cruelty, we generally imagine thin, malnourished horses in haphazard paddocks filled with abandoned cars, barbed wire fencing and empty gas cans.
 Less commonly associated with mistreatment are luxurious stabling facilities housing...

-When in Doubt… Turn Them Out!
+When in Doubt… Turn Your Horses Out!

 Going down in history as one of the best Melbourne Cup wins, a horse named Kiwi, originally purchased to round up sheep, dashed to victory in the 123rd Melbourne Cup of 1983.
 With only 100 metres to go, and at 10-to-one odds, the chestnut gelding upstaged the best...